Security-Onion-Solutions/securityonion-docs/hardware.rst

 Production Deployments
 ----------------------
-Security Onion 2 is a new platform with more features than previous versions of Security Onion.
-These additional features result in higher hardware requirements.
-For best results, we recommend purchasing new hardware to meet the new requirements.
+For best results, we recommend purchasing new hardware that meets the hardware requirements detailed below.

 .. tip::